The role of exchangeability in causal inference: Exchangeability and ignorability

 \section{Exchangeability and ignorability}

-\subsection{Exchangeability under randomization}
+\subsection{Exchangeability Under Randomization}

-Under the randomized setting $\mathcal E$, we have the factorization \eqref{eq: Expfactorize}.
-We show that this, along with the general exchangeability of $(X_i, U_i)$, implies an additional exchangeability property, which we can give a causal interpretation.
-A similar property can then be considered as an identifying assumption for causal effects in an observational setting $\mathcal O$, where it is not implied by design.
-Now
+Under the randomized setting $\mathcal E$, factorization \eqref{eq: Expfactorize} and the general exchangeability of $(X_i, U_i)$ imply an additional exchangeability property that we can give a causal interpretation.
+A similar property can then be considered as an identifying assumption for causal effects in an observational setting $\mathcal O$, where this property is not implied by design.
+Now, taking $A \equiv \{Z_{j} = z, Z_{k} = z'$\} to be the observed treatment assignment,

-for all $(y_{j},y_{k})$ and $(z_{j},z_{k})$.
-In particular, this states that under the experimental setting, the joint distribution of the two outcomes is the same under a hypothetical switch of the interventions.
-Thus, taking $z_j = 1$ and $z_k = 0$, the property
+for all $(y,y')$ and $(z,z')$.
+Here the first equality followed from the functional definition, third from exchangeability and second and fourth from independence of the assignment mechanism.
+In particular, \eqref{equation:populationexchangeabilitye} states that under the experimental setting, the joint distribution of the two outcomes is the same under a hypothetical switch of the interventions.
+Thus, taking $z = 1$ and $z' = 0$ and $A \equiv \{Z_{j} = 1, Z_{k} = 0$\}, the property

-suggests a causal interpretation; the joint distribution of the outcomes does not depend on which individual was actually assigned which treatment.
-In other words, the known treatment assignment is not informative of the other determinants of the outcomes.
+suggests a causal interpretation; the joint distribution of the outcomes does not depend on which individual was actually assigned treatment $z = 1$.
+In other words, the known treatment assignment $A$ is not informative of the other determinants of the outcomes.
 This property does not follow from the previously assumed exchangeability over $i$

 that is, even under the experimental setting, the statement

 would only be true if there were no treatment effect.
 While we could consider such `under the null' causal exchangeability statements, the structural model allows us to make explicit the hypothetical switching of the treatments without this restriction.